Telephones

 one to send messages from New York City to Detroit and the other to

-send messages back the other way.
+send replies back the other way.
 What you'd have built would have been

 a kind of telegraph.
 In real telegraphs, instead of a lamp, there's a